-The required course work in the Elementary Education concentration is designed to provide students with the knowledge and skills they will need to become competent in the area of elementary education curriculum development.
+The required course work in the Elementary Education concentration is designed to provide students with the knowledge and skills needed to become competent in the area of elementary education curriculum development.
 The Elementary Education concentration emphasizes knowledge and skill development in five areas: development, learning and motivation, curriculum, instruction, assessment and professionalism.